 The Group currently has no income and meets its working capital requirements through raising development finance.
 In common with many businesses engaged in exploration and evaluation activities prior to production and sale of minerals the Group will require additional funds and/or funding facilities in order to fully develop its business plan.
 The Group will also require funds to construct its first operating mine.
-The directors believe that such funds are likely to come from the arrangement of appropriate debt and/or offtake finance arrangements.
+The directors believe that such funds are likely to come from the arrangement of appropriate debt and/or offtake finance arrangements, including the issue of corporate copper bonds currently underway (as disclosed in note 25).
 Further equity issues will be minimised as far as possible.
-Ultimately the viability of the Group is dependent on future liquidity in the development period and this, in turn, depends on the availability of funds.
+Ultimately the viability of the Group is dependent on future liquidity in the development period and this, in turn, depends on the availability of funds which have not yet been finalised.
+These conditions indicate the existence of a material uncertainty which may cast significant doubt about the Group's ability to continue as a going concern.
+The financial statements do not include the adjustments that would result if the Group was unable to continue as a going concern.

-During the year the Company raised \$26.0 million gross by way of a subscription, placing and open offer to new and existing shareholders, and the exercise of warrants.
-The Company also repaid all of its existing unsecured loan notes.
+During the year the Company raised \$1.42 million by way of the exercise of warrants.